filip26/did-cel-witness-gcf/README.md

   Resolves `did:cel` identifiers and validates the event log to assemble the DID Document (TBD).

 - [Storage Service](./storage-service)
-  Manages the GCS back-end for the logs, utilizing GCS as `CelStorageService`.
+  Utilizes the GCS back-end for the logs as `CelStorageService`.

 - [Witness Agent](./witness-agent)
   Orchestrates the oblivious witnessing process for identifiers managed via KMS and GCS.